 - Absolutely no visitation to any Matsigenka community is permitted unless invited by the community and approved by CCBS management AND Manu Park Management.

-- Under no circumstances are publications to be removed from the CCBS library.
+- Under no circumstances are books to be removed from the CCBS library.

 - Always ask permission of the management before appropriating station tools for your own use.